• OFFICERS

 GG Weisenfeld, Stock Island; research professor, grant writer, museum and early childhood educator

-Jill Zima-Borski, Islamorada; journalist, author, speaker, actor, acrylics artist, Art Guild of Purple Isles member
+Jill Zima-Borski, Islamorada; journalist, author, speaker, actor, acrylics artist

 Dr. Shirley Freeman - Director Emeritus, Monroe County Commissioner Liaison